SeriousGuy888/HATApedia/content/articles/Boxing Matchbox War.md

 Holden then tried to kill Remy by digging a 2x2 hole where Remy logged out behind the [[Scammington Passport Office]], but this did not work, as Remy spawned in on a neighbouring block instead of over the hole when he logged back in again.
 As a result, it was not him, but *Holden* who got trapped in the hole.
 When Holden realised this, he tried to get out of the hole, but Remy was waiting for him at the surface.
 At `02:01`, Remy fired a [[big damage missile]] at Holden, which instantly killed him.

 ## Copyright Dispute
-Although Holden had been defeated by Remy, he had nonetheless managed to deal significant damage Remy, who had no food to heal and was still left on one heart of health.
+Although Holden had been defeated by Remy, he had nonetheless managed to deal significant damage to Remy, who had no food to heal and was still left on one heart of health.
 Just as Remy was celebrating his successful murder of Holden, an unexpected challenger approached from behind.

 Within seconds, at `02:01`, [[Anna]] gently bonked Remy on the head with a shovel and instantly killed him.
 After assassinating the Glorious Leader, Anna removed Remy's armour from his corpse and fled the scene, running northeast towards [[Neville]].